When Can You Enroll on a Medicare Advantage or Medicare PDP Drug Card?

 The Annual Election Period (AEP) occurs October 15 through December 7 of every year.
 The AEP is also referred to as the “Open Enrollment Period of Medicare Advantage and Medicare prescription drug coverage”.
 The last election made by a beneficiary will be the Plan effective on January 1st of the next year..

-Medicare beneficiaries who enrolled in a Medicare Advantage (MA) plans have an annual opportunity to prospectively disenroll from any MA plan and return to Original Medicare between January 1 and February 14 of every year.
+Medicare beneficiaries who enrolled in a Medicare Advantage (MA) plans have an annual opportunity to prospectively disenroll from any MA plan and return to Original Medicare between January 1 and March 31st of every year.
 The effective date of a disenrollment request made using the MADP will be the first of the month following receipt of the disenrollment request.
-A request made in January will be effective February 1, and a request made in February will be effective March 1.
-The Medicare Advantage Disenrollment Period does not provide an opportunity to join or switch MA plans.
+A request made in January will be effective February 1, and a request made in February will be effective March 1, etc. The Medicare Advantage Disenrollment Period no longer exists it is now known as OEP and does not provide an opportunity to join or switch MA plans.

 Initial Coverage Election Period (ICEP)